testingisdocumenting/blog/blog-content/articles/ultimate-end-to-end-test.md

 :include-meta: {presentationParagraph: "default", presentationBulletListType: "RevealBoxes"}

-`Webtau` maintains a browser per `persona`.
+`WebTau` maintains a browser per `persona`.
 In the examples above we have a total of two browsers during test run:

 :include-meta: {presentationParagraph: "clear"}